Back To Blog

 No matter which method you choose to make the withdrawal – whether online or by filling out paperwork - make sure to use the withdrawal funds to pay for the qualified higher education expenses in the same calendar as you made the withdrawal.
 As the account owner, you are responsible to maintain the records showing that the Direct 529 Plan withdrawals are used for qualified costs for the IRS.

 If you want to make additional deposits to your Ohio’s 529 Plan to pay of these upcoming qualified expenses, these new contributions must be in your account at least seven business days before those funds can be distributed.
 This and other information is covered in the Withdrawals section on page 16 of the CollegeAdvantage Direct 529 Savings Plan Offering Statement and Participation Agreement.

 The most important step to take is to prepare now for upcoming 529 withdrawals.
 By taking action now, your 529 account will be set up to pay your child’s high education costs on time.
 If you have any further questions, our Customer Service Department is available to help from 8:30 a.m. – 6 p.m.
 ET Monday-Friday at 1-800-AFFORD-IT (1-800-233-6734).
-For someday your child is going to college.
-Someday starts today with Ohio’s 529 Plan —The Plan That Can — at CollegeAdvantage.com.
+If you’d like to do more research, explore Ohio’s 529 Plan —The Plan That Can — at CollegeAdvantage.com.

 *Please note that this is the withdrawal process for CollegeAdvantage Direct 529 plan accounts only.
 The withdrawal process is different for the CollegeAdvantage Guaranteed 529 Plan.
-Please follow this guidance to make a Guaranteed Plan withdrawal.
+Please follow this guidance to make an Ohio Guaranteed 529 Plan withdrawal.